How Caching Works

 - Manual purge -- You can purge individual pages or all cache from the dashboard

-Redis memory is bounded.
-If Redis memory is full, the least recently used entries are evicted to make room for new ones.
+Cache memory is bounded.
+If the cache runs out of space, the least recently used entries are evicted to make room for new ones.

 Monitoring Cache Performance